collective-action/tech/CONTRIBUTING.md

   If you wish to remain anonymous, skip this step.
 Keep in mind, your github username will be affiliated with the PR.
 - Each `<td>` tag must have either have the class `field-key` or `field-value`.
-- Feel free to add multiple sources if it is relevant.
 - If you add multiple values to a field, make sure the values are comma-seprated.
 For example, if two types of struggle were involved in the action, it would look like so: `pay_and_benefits, working_conditions`